EdDuarte/website/content/posts/about.md

 product, and devising unique interface ideas in the consumer space.

-I also have a strong background in academia: earned a Master's degree in Software Engineering (thesis graded 19 out of 20) and a Bachelor's in Information Technology; worked with [bioinformatics](http://bioinformatics.ua.pt/) and [marine life](http://www.oceano21.org/info.asp?id=46&idpai=3&LN=EN) research groups; and [published papers](/papers/) in various fields, including Data Analysis,
+I also have a strong background in academia: earned a Master's degree in Software Engineering and a Bachelor's in Information Technology; worked with [bioinformatics](http://bioinformatics.ua.pt/) and [marine life](http://www.oceano21.org/info.asp?id=46&idpai=3&LN=EN) research groups; and [published papers](/papers/) in various fields, including Data Analysis,